stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 ${entry.key}($entry.value)#if($foreach.hasNext),#else;#end
 ```

-The purpose of the `if..else..end` directive is to add commas between each constant or a semi-colon after the last constant.
+The purpose of the `if..else..end` directive is to add commas between each constant and a final semi-colon at the end.

 Using the generator the following Vulkan enumeration: